-For the topics not covered in the books, appropriate articles will be linked from the Quercus website.
+For the topics not covered in the books, the articles mentioned will be linked from the Quercus website.

 Lectures will not assume that you have done the reading beforehand; some students find it more efficient to read on a topic after lecture rather than before.
 However, you would be wise not to fall behind by multiple weeks.